Vision

 • 8 new affordable housing prototypes in the Habitat for Humanity Studio

-• 140 sophomores teamed up to design and build over 60 small scale interventions along the boundary perimeter of Milwaukee during COVID
+• 140 sophomores designed and built over 60 small scale interventions along the boundary perimeter of Milwaukee during COVID

-• SARUP virtual reality building model created in partnership with alums at Findorff
+• SARUP’s virtual reality model of the SARUP building created in partnership with alums at Findorff

 • US Department of Energy annual Race to Zero Solar Decathlon Project 2nd place finish

-We know it’s important for our programs and institution to be connected with our local communities.
-One larger goal of the Institute is to meet additional community needs across the city by advancing new design and construction models for energy efficient affordable housing.
+One larger goal of the initiative is to meet additional community needs across the city by advancing new design and construction models for energy efficient affordable housing.

 Studios

-The Design + Construction Institute will augment the coursework within the architecture program.
-Students will be educated in how to make good design along with innovations in efficient construction detailing, sustainable material selection, and budgets.
-The Design + Construction Institute Studios will instruct aspiring construction professions in design fundamentals.
+The Design + Construction Initiative will augment the coursework within the architecture program.
+Students will learn how to make good design and how to innovate efficient construction detailing, sustainable material selection, and budgets.

 Continuing Education